mirzoyanvahe/ExpenseForecastingTool/README.md

 ## Contributing

 Contributions to the Expense Forecasting Tool are welcome!
 If you find any issues or have suggestions for improvements, feel free to submit bug reports, feature requests, or pull requests.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE.txt) file for details.